bagrat/vim-buffet/README.md

 # vim-buffet

+**Note: this plugin has been renamed from `vim-workspace` and thus has also different prefix for the configuration and commands.
+Please revisit the README and use the new names of the configuration parameters, highlight groups and commands.
+Sorry for inconvenience.**

 If you are new to the Vim world, then welcome, and start by learning Vim's notions of [buffers, windows](http://vimdoc.sourceforge.net/htmldoc/windows.html) and [tabpages](http://vimdoc.sourceforge.net/htmldoc/tabpage.html).